-Learn how to remove or replace a voltage regulator module in the 7/10 (31E/2B, 31E/1C, or 31E/1D) and the 7/30 (31E/2B, 31E/2C, or 31E/2D).
+Learn how to remove or replace a voltage regulator module in an 7/10 or 7/30 (31E/2B) server.

-The server contains two voltage regulator modules connected to the system backplane.
+The server contains one or two voltage regulator modules connected to the system backplane.

 Figure 1.
 Voltage regulator modules

 Replacing this feature is a customer task.
 You can perform this task yourself or contact a service provider to perform the task for you.
 You might be charged a fee by the service provider for this service.